ubc-cpsc455-2024S/pantrypal-09_dads/README.md

   - [x] User Accounts: Develop user accounts to save recipes, user preferences, and a history of generated recipes.

 ## Test User Accounts with pre-loaded Data
-- Email: Test@Test.com
+- Email: test@test.com
-- Password: Test
+- Password: test

 ## Description on usage of tech from Units 1-5
 - Unit 1: JS/HTML/CSS